Yaoir/VideoPoker-Go-WebAssembly/README.md

 The hand is both a straight and a flush.
 This hand shows a straight flush in clubs, from 5 to 9.

+Payout for 9/6 Jacks or Better is 50 times the bet.

 ---

 ##### Royal Flush